arielgee/Sage-Like/.misc/tasks.md

 * mention in the description (readme) that only my Sage preference were implemented

+* initializing member elements may be done too match (document.getElementById). log all getElementById in panels if thay are done to many times
+* convert all panels to work like the messagePanel (with a promise).
+MAJOR RE-WRITE!
 * add dotted line to tree view => FUUUUUUCK